'The Boys of Summer' author Roger Kahn dies at 92

 “I regret I ever got involved in the book," Kahn told the Los Angeles Times in 2007.
 "It turns out that Pete Rose was the Vietnam of ballplayers.
 He once told me he was the best ambassador baseball ever had.
 I've thought about that and wondered why we haven't sent him to Iran."

-He later taught writing at several colleges and lectured at Yale, Princeton and Columbia universities and in 2004, he served a one-semester fellowship as the Ottaway Endowed Professor of Journalism at the State University of New York in New Paltz.
+He later taught writing at several colleges and lectured at Yale, Princeton and Columbia.
+In 2004, he served a one-semester fellowship as the Ottaway Endowed Professor of Journalism at the State University of New York in New Paltz.

 "There was nobody I enjoyed talking baseball with as much as this green-eyed, strong-armed, gentle, fierce, mustached, long-ball hitting, walking encyclopedia who was my father," he wrote in his 1997 "Memories of Summer."